-“I teach third and fourth grade students and note taking is a skill we are constantly working on.
-It's always difficult for students to know where to begin and what is important to write down.
-I model a few different note-taking strategies throughout the year and we learn to pause throughout instruction to take notes.
-I believe this is a skill they will continue to use in elementary school, middle school, high school and higher education and I want to make sure they learn effective strategies for note-taking/annotations early on.
-I think it’s beneficial because not only will they continue to use this skill, but students are able to process and summarize in words or by drawing a visual representation of what they are learning.
-My goal is for students to eventually be able to pause and analyze important concepts and information independently.” – Melissa Garcia – 3rd and 4th Grade Teacher, Schaumburg School District 54, Illinois
+“I believe this is a skill they will continue to use in elementary school, middle school, high school and higher education and I want to make sure they learn effective strategies for note-taking/annotations early on.
+My goal is for students to eventually be able to pause and analyze important concepts and information independently.” –Melissa Garcia: 3rd and 4th Grade Teacher, Schaumburg School District 54, Illinois

 Part 1: Explore new vocabulary

-Choose a text that your students will read through.
-As students read through the text the first time, ask them to highlight unknown words to investigate.
+Choose a text.
+As students read it through the first time, ask them to highlight* unknown words to investigate.